ProPhoS: Biochemical Production Systems using Photosynthetic Organisms

-Photosynthetic microorganisms such as green microalgae are innovative cell factories for the environmentally benign production of many bio-based chemicals.
-Such microorganisms are capable to synthesize a wide range of macromolecules, e.g. lipids, carbohydrates, proteins and valuable secondary metabolites from sunlight, carbon dioxide and inorganic nutrients at higher volumetric and areal productivities compared to the terrestrial crops.
-As examples for photosynthetic systems, we have focused our research so far on β-carotene producing green microalga Dunaliella salinaand Phaeodactylum tricornutum, a siliceous diatom.
+Photosynthetic microorganisms such as microalgae are innovative cell factories for the environmentally benign production of many bio-based chemicals.
+Such microorganisms are capable to synthesize a wide range of macromolecules, e.g. lipids, carbohydrates, proteins and valuable secondary metabolites from sunlight, carbon dioxide and inorganic nutrients at higher volumetric and areal productivities compared to terrestrial crops.
+As examples for photosynthetic systems, we have focused our research so far on the β-carotene producing green microalga Dunaliella salina and the siliceous diatom Phaeodactylum tricornutum.

 Fachet, M.; Flassig, R.; Rihko-Struckmann, L.; Sundmacher, K.: Carotenoid Production Process Using Green Microalgae of the Dunaliella Genus: Model-Based Analysis of Interspecies Variability.
 Industrial and Engineering Chemistry Research 56 (45), pp. 12888 - 12898 (2017)